American Orthodox Catholic Church: Open hostility

 "His Eminence, the Most Reverend Platon (Rozhdestvensky), the Metropolitan of Khersson and Odessa, has no proper, valid, legal, or effective appointment, credentials or authority to rule the North American Archdiocese of the Russian Orthodox Church in any capacity.
 Such being the case it follows that from the departure of His Eminence Archbishop Alexander Nemolovsky that the lawful and canonical ruling headship of the Archdiocese of the Aleutian Islands and North America in the Patriarchal Russian Church has naturally been vested in the First Vicar and Senior Bishop in this Jurisdiction" therefore "the title and position of 'Metropolitan of North America and Canada' has no canonical existence in the Russian Church."
 It is signed by "Aftimios, First Vicar and Senior Bishop in the Archdiocese of the Aleutian Islands and North America."

-Undoubtedly, Aftimios wrote the letter assuming that Platon had already given him authority over all Orthodox Christians in North America.
+Undoubtedly, Aftimios wrote the letter following Platon's recent opposition, although another account upheld that he assumed Platon had already given him authority over all Orthodox Christians in North America.
 Fr.
-Serafim continues by saying that Aftimios's denunciation of Platon's authority barely affected the Russian parishes or their clergy.
-The reason for Aftimios's denunciation was that Platon would continue to rule the archdiocese until a bishop was sent to relieve him, even though the Ukaz of Patriarch Tikhon suspended Platon.
+Serafim continues by saying that Aftimios's denunciation of Platon's authority barely affected the Russian parishes or their clergy; he also believed the reason for Aftimios's denunciation was that Platon would continue to rule the archdiocese until a bishop was sent to relieve him, even though the Ukaz of Patriarch Tikhon suspended Platon.

 Despite some troubles, Aftimios continued to explore new opportunities.
 He began negotiations to bring Bp.
 Fan Noli to serve as a bishop in the new American body, with jurisdiction over Albanian Orthodox Christians.
 Though Bp.
 Fan did eventually come to the United States, it was under the auspices of the ROGCCA.
 Aftimios continued his attempts to boost the legitimacy of his jurisdiction.

 Around October 1930, Aftimios sent a letter to his clergy indicating that they ought to keep their distance from Bp.
 Germanos Shehadi of Zahle who had come from Antioch, without the Antiochian Orthodox Church's authorization, to gather funds from Arabic Orthodox parishes and to encourage such parishes to come under Antioch's jurisdiction.
 While in the U.S., Bp.
 Germanos accepted Archpriest Basil Kherbawi under his omophorion.
 Kherbawi had previously been suspended by Abp.
 Aftimios for disloyalty.

+In 1931, Aftimios wrote a letter inviting the Ecumenical Patriarchate of Constantinople to assert jurisdiction over the United States.
+He also requested for Archbishop Athenagoras Spyrou—later the Ecumenical Patriarch of Constantinople—to assume presidency over the American Orthodox Catholic Church.